javadasoodeh/CV/opencv_basic/Image_Manipulations_and_Transformations/IMAGE_MANIPULATIONS_AND_TRANSFORMATIONS.md

 ###### Cropping and Memory Efficiency
 - The cropping operation in this code does not copy the selected region; it merely creates a view into the original array.
 This makes cropping very memory efficient in Python and OpenCV.

+#### Flipping

+##### Detailed Explanation For **`cv2.flip()`** Function

+To understand the mathematics behind flipping, let's consider a 2D image represented by a matrix or an array.
+Each pixel in the image can be addressed by its row and column indices.
+The top-left pixel corresponds to the coordinates (0, 0), and the bottom-right pixel corresponds to the coordinates (rows-1, cols-1), where 'rows' and 'cols' represent the number of rows and columns in the image, respectively.

+When flipping an image, we essentially reflect the pixels along a certain axis or axes.
+The **`cv2.flip()`** function takes two parameters: the image to be flipped and the flipCode, which determines the flipping direction.

+Here's a breakdown of the flipCode values and their mathematical representations:

+- **flipCode = 0: Vertical flipping**

+- This operation reflects the image pixels vertically, flipping it upside down.
+- The mathematical representation for vertical flipping is:

+    - new_row = (rows - 1) - current_row
+    - new_col = current_col

+- **flipCode > 0: Horizontal flipping**

+- This operation reflects the image pixels horizontally, flipping it from left to right.
+- The mathematical representation for horizontal flipping is:

+    - new_row = current_row
+    - new_col = (cols - 1) - current_col

+- **flipCode < 0: Horizontal and vertical flipping (both directions)**

+- This operation reflects the image pixels both horizontally and vertically, flipping it upside down and from right to left.
+- The mathematical representation for horizontal and vertical flipping is a combination of the previous two transformations:

+    - new_row = (rows - 1) - current_row
+    - new_col = (cols - 1) - current_col

+By applying these mathematical transformations to each pixel in the image, the cv2.flip() function effectively flips the image according to the specified flipCode.

+It's important to note that OpenCV optimizes the flipping operation using efficient matrix operations, taking advantage of the underlying hardware acceleration and optimizations provided by the OpenCV library.